fireflyelectronix/firefly_doorbell_sensor/README.md

     1. Install ArduinoJson Library (tested with version 5.13.4)
     1. Install PubSubClient Library (tested with version 2.7.0)

+### Programming the WiFi Doorbell

 1. To program the WiFi Doorbell, press and hold SW1 prior to installing the battery.

+1. The 4 pin header J2 is used for progamming.
+    1. Pin 1 - VCC
+    1. Pin 2 - GND
+    1. Pin 3 - TX
+    1. Pin 4 - RX